 The analyses are performed in the linear mixed model framework and follow Oakey et al 2006 and Oakey et al 2007 which uses the numerator relationship matrix generated from pedigree information.
 The ASBP pedigree records are in good order with genotype name aliases regularly updated and information back to founders mostly complete.
 Currently, the breeding program uses a standard pedigree depth of 10 generations.
 It is of interest to determine what an optimal pedigree depth could be and the effect of changing pedigree depth on the genetic variance estimates, the breeding and clonal value estimates and the prediction accuracies these estimates.

 Aitken et al (2009) performed a similar study in sugar cane where they also investigated the number of years of trialling that make a difference to the estimates.
 In the case of the ASBP, they have implemented the contemporary group technology described in Smith et al 2021 to determine that for the subtropical program 5 years was sufficient, and for the temperate program 4 years.

+Contemporary groups

+Yield and average fruit weight are key traits.
+How other programs model this – repeated measures?

 Strawberries are an open-pollinated crop and so crosses are made by….
 Description of breeding program here…